FedeDP/ncursesFM/README.md

     $ make uninstall

 make {install/uninstall} require root privileges unless you specify a DESTDIR variable to install/uninstall targets.
-Be aware that it will disable config file support though.
+Be aware that it will disable config file support and bash autocompletion script (you can still source it manually by the way) though.

 ![Alt text](ncursesfm.png?raw=true)